eik165/RestfulProductOfferService/README.md

 The ProductClientTest assumes the webservice is running on local machine on port 8080

-# Websrvice FUncationality
+# Webservice Functionality

-getProducts - this gets the products listing getCount - this gets the count of total products createProduct - this will create product from parameters delete  - this will delete a product given id getProduct  - this will get a product detail given id update - this is to update an existing product
+getProducts - this gets the products listing.

+getCount - this gets the count of total products.

+createProduct - this will create product from parameters.

+delete  - this will delete a product given id.

+getProduct  - this will get a product detail given id.

+update - this is to update an existing product.